 Quaint 200 year-old Matharpacady village, tucked away in the lanes of Mazgaon, is another place where Christmas is enthusiastically celebrated in Mumbai.
 This East Indian Catholic village is beautifully decorated for the occasion, and illuminated in the evenings.
-Boutique travel company No Footprints conducts a heritage walk through Matharpacady village on December 26, 2020, commencing at 5.30 p.m.
+Boutique travel company No Footprints is conducting an evening heritage walk through Matharpacady village on December 26, 2020, commencing at 5.30 p.m.
 The walk finishes with a visit to the guide's ancestral home to sample Christmas treats.
 Tickets can be booked online here.
 Khaki Tours is also holding a heritage walk through Matharpacady village on December 25, at 5 p.m.

 In Delhi, the most popular Midnight Mass takes place at Sacred Heart Cathedral at Connaught Place.
 The whole Connaught Place area buzzes during Christmas, as well as the week leading up to it.
 There are Christmas decorations and lights, food stalls, and other street vendors.
 Do note that Midnight Mass will not be held this year due to the Covid-19 pandemic.
 The church will be closed to visitors from the afternoon of December 24 and throughout Christmas Day on December 25, 2020.

 Elsewhere in India

-In addition, Christmas is widely celebrated by the substantial Christian population in India's remote northeast region (head to Shillong in Meghalaya, Kohima in Nagaland, or Aizwal in Mizoram) and Kerala, as well as other south Indian cities such as Bangalore and Chennai.
+In addition, Christmas is widely celebrated by the substantial Christian population in India's remote northeast region (head to Shillong in Meghalaya, Kohima in Nagaland, or Aizwal in Mizoram), as well as other south Indian cities such as Bangalore and Chennai.
 The Cathedral of Mary Help of Christians in Shillong is famous for its Midnight Mass with choir on Christmas Eve.

 Where NOT to Celebrate Christmas in India